-Creating new buttons while keeping the same style can be very simple by using Photoshop’s layer styles.
-In this post we’ll take a quick look at how you can create your own button layer styles to save yourself some time.
+Creating new buttons with the same style can be very simple by using Photoshop’s layer styles.
+In this post, we’ll take a quick look at how you can create your own button layer styles to save yourself some time.

 You may have had situations in the past where you found yourself creating multiple buttons for a mockup and adding the same layer styles over and over again.
 Or you may have wanted to create a new button that matches the style of an existing button, but you can’t remember the details of the layer effects that were used.
 Both of these situations could be made much easier if the button effects were saved as a layer style that could be re-used at any time.

-Layer styles are a preset in Photoshop, like brushes, patterns, and custom shapes.
+Layer styles are presets in Photoshop, like brushes, patterns, and custom shapes.
 Layer styles can be saved as an .asl file and then can be loaded at any time, or distributed with others working on the project.

 Creating Button Styles

 Let’s start by creating a basic button in Photoshop.